Investing in Cannabis Stocks and Companies

 Cannabis Stocks in the United States

 Ever since the first cannabis IPO in the United States, everyone has turned a blind eye to cannabis stocks that trade on U.S. exchanges.
-When the first cannabis stock began trading on Nasdaq, and even High Times filed for an IPO, readers kept asking us about the legalities of holding such stocks.
+When the first cannabis stock began trading on Nasdaq, and even High Times filed for an IPO (one that’s probably best avoided), readers kept asking us about the legalities of holding such stocks.
 We advised that the last people you should seek legal advice from are a bunch of half-baked MBAs.
 The truth is, there are lots of grey areas in the cannabis industry because everything is so new.
 Doing business can be very tricky.

 With marijuana being illegal at the federal level, any company that wants to sell cannabis across multiple states needs to treat each state as an entirely independent operation.
 Absolutely no business can be conducted across state lines.
 Consequently, we have the emergence of large multi-state operators (MSOs) that are trying their hardest to grow national cannabis brands which can be leveraged if and when cannabis becomes legal at the federal level.

 Many of the major MSOs are publicly traded stocks.
 Because cannabis remains illegal in the United States, these companies trade on the Canadian Securities exchange which is also referred to as the Cannabis Securities Exchange.
 Throughout this article, we’ll be linking to articles we’ve written about these companies.
 Keep on reading.